How to Use Physician Bios to Attract New Patients: 6 Examples

 Put a face to the name: Always have a photo

 According to research from Doximity, people view doctors with profile photos twice as often as doctors without photos.
+And our research found that 50% of people seek out photos or videos of doctors before making an appointment.

 Bare minimum: Include a simple headshot, something every doctor should have.
 If you want to go above and beyond, get more creative with the photo.
 Use a real background (like the doctor’s office) or show the provider outside of work.